7 Best CRMs for Professional Services in 2026 (Compared)

 - Online Booking and E-signatures: Simplify client onboarding by allowing prospects to book consultations directly from your website.
 You can then send retainer agreements for secure e-signature within the same platform, dramatically speeding up the time it takes to officially engage a new client.

-- Integration with Clio Manage: Once a client signs the retainer, all their information—contact details, intake notes, and related documents—is seamlessly pushed to Clio Manage.
+- Integration with Clio Manage: Once a client signs the retainer, all their information (contact details, intake notes, and related documents) is automatically pushed to Clio Manage.
 This creates a new matter, ready for time tracking and billing, ensuring perfect continuity from intake to invoice.

 Practical Tip: Use Clio Grow’s email and workflow automation templates to nurture leads.
 You can create a sequence of automated emails that sends helpful information after an initial consultation, keeping your firm top-of-mind without any manual effort from your team.